 Vinh Long

-Unlike her counterparts in the Mekong Delta Region, Vinh Long’s landscape and thus, tourism centers around the real-life experiences in the fruit gardens.
-Here in this rich land, fruits are grown nearly in every household and people make a living out of the sweet crops.
-Tourists, for that reason, are willing to partake in the locals’ daily life in their vast gardens, collecting fruits, having folk meals and listen to live performances of traditional music.
+Unlike her counterparts in the Mekong Delta Region, Vinh Long's landscape and tourism centers around real-life experiences in the fruit gardens.
+In this fertile land, fruits are cultivated in nearly every household, with locals earning their living from these sweet crops.
+Tourists are, therefore, eager to engage in the homeowners' daily lives, participating in activities such as fruit picking, enjoying traditional meals, and listening to live performances of regional music.

-On the other hand, the city life is no less vibrant with highly populated economic zones co-existing with the traditional float markets and family-run boat factories.
-Together, the land creates the vision of an urban on the verge of urbanization, anchored by its past essences.
+On the other hand, city life remains vibrant, with densely populated economic zones coexisting alongside traditional floating markets and family-run boat factories.
+This juxtaposition creates a vision of an urban area at the forefront of modernization while still anchored in its rich history.

 Conversations (0)